-For almost 30 years, video games and casino games (and gambling) have been two completely different forms of entertainment.
-When online casinos became popular, they used to offer games that couldn’t be called video games.
-This was because the term ‘video game’ referred to games in which the outcome depends on the player’s skill, whereas in casino games, the result is mostly based on chance.
+For nearly three decades, video games and casino games/gambling have represented distinct forms of entertainment.
+Initially, online casinos offered games that couldn’t be categorized as video games.
+This distinction arose from the fact that the term “video game” referred to games where the outcome relied on the player’s skill, while casino games primarily relied on chance.

 Target Audience is Changing

 Members of the US government have greatly criticized this practice and even called it ‘gambling for minors’.
 But for video game companies this ‘loot box’ system has been a very lucrative tactic.
-In fact, many of the game providers earn more money through the boxes than through video game sales.
+Many of the game providers earn more money through the boxes than through video game sales.

 Gamification of Online Casino Games

 For years, gambling researchers have been making connections between traditional video games and casino games.
 Even though both activities share similar characteristics: bright colors, noises and potentially big wins, they have a different reach and different audiences.